kennytanggg/THRUX/source/quickstartguide/buildingelectricalmodel/schedules/index-schedules.rst

 .. image:: images/schedules-reset_to_code_minimum.PNG

+.. index:: How do I edit the properties of a circuit? - Schedules

 Edit Properties
 ===============

 Select a circuit number, and then click the Edit Properties (Gear Symbol) to open the Properties Explorer.

 .. image:: images/schedules-edit_properties.PNG

+.. index:: How to Delete Equipment - Schedules

 Rehosting Equipment / Reordering Circuits
 =========================================